 Bonds and the financial crisis

-Different types of bonds are, though, designed to work in different financial conditions.
-In particular, bonds that are “index-linked” to the Consumer Prices Index (CPI) are designed to protect against inflation, which can eat away at the spending power of money over time.
+Different types of bonds are designed for different financial conditions.
+In particular, bonds linked to the Consumer Prices Index (CPI) are designed to protect against inflation, which can eat away at the spending power of money over time.
 This can be attractive to investors who want to ensure the value of their investment does not fall if prices rise.